dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 [!code-csharp[](index/samples/3.x/ConfigSample/Pages/Test.cshtml.cs?name=snippet)]

-The <xref:Microsoft.Extensions.Configuration.Json.JsonConfigurationProvider> loads configuration in the following order:
+The default <xref:Microsoft.Extensions.Configuration.Json.JsonConfigurationProvider> loads configuration in the following order:

 1. *appsettings.json*
 1. *appsettings.*`Environment`*.json* : For example, the *appsettings.Production.json* and *appsettings.Development.json* files.
 The environment version of the file is loaded based on the [IHostingEnvironment.EnvironmentName](xref:Microsoft.Extensions.Hosting.IHostingEnvironment.EnvironmentName*).